Methodology

 Understanding what each band looks like in practice helps managers and L&D leaders act on AISA results.

-A team with an average composite score of 35 (Developing) is a team where most people have tried AI tools but have not built reliable habits around them.
+A team with an average composite score of 35 (Developing) is a team where most people have tried AI tools but haven't built reliable habits around them.
 Training should focus on foundational skills: structured prompting, output verification, and basic tool selection.
-This is where most teams land today, and the gap is largest in Critical Thinking — people use AI but do not systematically evaluate what it gives them.
+This is where most teams land today, and the gap is largest in Critical Thinking — people use AI but don't systematically evaluate what it gives them.

 A team averaging 75 (Proficient) is operating at a level where AI is genuinely integrated into their work.
 These teams benefit more from peer learning, advanced tool exploration, and domain-specific AI application workshops than from foundational training.